elegant-scipy/elegant-scipy/markdown/ch2.markdown

-# Quantile normalization with NumPy and SciPy
+# Quantile Normalization with NumPy and SciPy

 > Distress not yourself if you cannot at first understand the deeper mysteries
 > of Spaceland.
 By degrees they will dawn upon you.